scipp/scipp/docs/customizing.rst

 - Available units and unit combinations
 - Dimension labels
 - The underlying container used for sparse data.
-- Instantiations of ``Variable``-related code for new or custom types.
+- New or custom types that can be stored as elements in a ``Variable``.
 - The built-in types that can be support in operations and by the ``transform`` algorithms.

 Some of these are adaptable more readily than others, which require more in-depth changes.